Cyber attack shuts down U.S. fuel pipeline 'jugular,' Biden briefed - Up News Info

 Article content

-Colonial has engaged a cybersecurity firm to launch an investigation and contacted law enforcement and federal agencies, it said.
+Colonial said it had engaged a cybersecurity firm to help the investigation and contacted law enforcement and federal agencies.

-Cybersecurity company FireEye has been brought in to respond to the attack, the cybersecurity industry sources said.
+The cybersecurity industry sources said cybersecurity firm FireEye was brought in to respond to the attack.
 FireEye declined to comment.

+U.S. government bodies, including the FBI, said they were aware of the situation but did not yet have details of who was behind the attack.

 Advertisement